 Property must be a minimum 450m² in area

 Property must have a 12 metre width at the building line of the existing dwelling.
 If your property does not meet this requirement you could apply for an attached granny flat.

 Maintain a 3.0m setback from the rear and 0.9m from side boundaries

 Maintain a distance of 3.0m from any existing trees that are over 6m in height

 Maximum 60m² external area for your granny flat

-The diagram above shows the requirements for a block that is between 450sqm & 900sqm in size.
-The requirements change for properties which are larger than 900sqm.
-Refer to Supporting secondary dwellings (granny flats) fact sheet for further details of large site requirements.
+The diagram below shows the requirements for a block that is between 450sqm & 900sqm in size.
+Refer to Supporting secondary dwellings (granny flats) fact sheet below for further details of large site requirements.